TeddyGavi/DSA-and-Algorithms/notes/dataStructures/05_trees.md

 - Given any node on the tree any node that is less than is located on the **left** branch
 - any node that is greater is located on the **right** branch
+- Searching is very quick, we can use the principle of Binary Search -